Computer-aided diagnosis: Breast cancer

 CAD is used in screening mammography (X-ray examination of the female breast).
 Screening mammography is used for the early detection of breast cancer.
-CAD systems are often utilized to help classify a tumor as malignant or benign.
-CAD is especially established in US and the Netherlands and is used in addition to human evaluation, usually by a radiologist.
+CAD systems are often utilized to help classify a tumor as malignant (cancerous) or benign (non-cancerous).
+CAD is especially established in the US and the Netherlands and is used in addition to human evaluation, usually by a radiologist.

 The first CAD system for mammography was developed in a research project at the University of Chicago.
 Today it is commercially offered by iCAD and Hologic.
 However, while achieving high sensitivities, CAD systems tend to have very low specificity and the benefits of using CAD remain uncertain.
 A 2008 systematic review on computer-aided detection in screening mammography concluded that CAD does not have a significant effect on cancer detection rate, but does undesirably increase recall rate (i.e. the rate of false positives).
 However, it noted considerable heterogeneity in the impact on recall rate across studies.

 Recent advances in machine learning, deep-learning and artificial intelligence technology have enabled the development of CAD systems that are clinically proven to assist radiologists in addressing the challenges of reading mammographic images by improving cancer detection rates and reducing false positives and unnecessary patient recalls, while significantly decreasing reading times.

-Procedures to evaluate mammography based on magnetic resonance imaging exist too.
+Procedures to evaluate mammography based on magnetic resonance imaging (MRI) exist too.

 Lung cancer (bronchial carcinoma)

 In the diagnosis of lung cancer, computed tomography with special three-dimensional CAD systems are established and considered as appropriate second opinions.
 At this a volumetric dataset with up to 3,000 single images is prepared and analyzed.
 Round lesions (lung cancer, metastases and benign changes) from 1 mm are detectable.
 Today all well-known vendors of medical systems offer corresponding solutions.

 Early detection of lung cancer is valuable.
 However, the random detection of lung cancer in the early stage (stage 1) in the X-ray image is difficult.
 Round lesions that vary from 5–10 mm are easily overlooked.
 The routine application of CAD Chest Systems may help to detect small changes without initial suspicion.
 A number of researchers developed CAD systems for detection of lung nodules (round lesions less than 30 mm) in chest radiography and CT, and CAD systems for diagnosis (e.g., distinction between malignant and benign) of lung nodules in CT.
 Virtual dual-energy imaging improved the performance of CAD systems in chest radiography.